30040482/VR-on-ChromeOS/README.md

 # VR-on-ChromeOS
-Enjoy some virtually reality in the comfort of your Chromebook.
+Enjoy some virtually reality from the comfort of your Chromebook.

 Updating Linux